Login/Sign Up

 Yes, the use of Muzika 20mg/37.5mg Tablet can make you feel dizzy.
 This may often occur when you suddenly rise from a sitting or lying position.
 To lower the chance of feeling dizzy (faint) or passing out, rise slowly if you have been lying down or sitting.

-Keep this medicine tightly closed in the container or the pack it came in.
+Keep this medicine tightly closed in the container or the original packaging.
 Store it according to the instructions mentioned on the pack or label.
 Dispose of unused medicine.
 Make sure pets, children, and other people do not consume it.

 Muzika 20mg/37.5mg Tablet may cause headache in some individuals, as it is reported as a common side effect.
 However, this effect does not require medical attention and gradually resolves over time.
 If this side effect persists longer, please consult your doctor.

-The common side effects of the Muzika 20mg/37.5mg Tablet that may occur in some individuals are headache, nausea, dizziness, and light headedness (faint feeling).
+The common side effects of the Muzika 20mg/37.5mg Tablet that may occur in some individuals are headache, nausea, dizziness, and lightheadedness (a fainting sensation).
 Most of these side effects of Muzika 20mg/37.5mg Tablet do not require medical attention and gradually resolve over time.
 However, if these side effects persist longer, please consult your doctor.

 Yes, there are some precautions or warnings associated with Muzika 20mg/37.5mg Tablet.
 Exercise caution while using this medication and it is not advisable for individuals with low blood pressure.
 Pregnant or breastfeeding women should consult their doctor before use.
 Additionally, it may cause dizziness, so driving after taking this medication is not recommended.